 As always, we like to spend at least one night a week gaming, though with the move that’s gotten a little less frequent than we would like.

-One of the coolest things about Dan’s mom visiting is that his family is big into cribbage, and on this visit, she and Dan taught Ashar to play.
+One of the coolest things about Kaitlyn’s mom visiting is that his family is big into cribbage, and on this visit, she and Kaitlyn taught Ashar to play.

 We also got to do the mutating killer virus episode of Escape Room: The Game – from which we did escape!